-After noting down key strengths and weakness, goals, examples of lessons, their preference of styles and songs, and creating a song list together, through excellence rapport and communication, I'll get the feeling of the students’ expectations and what they enjoy.
+After noting down key strengths and weakness, their culture and daily environments, goals, examples of lessons, their preference of styles and songs, and creating a song list together, through excellence rapport and communication, I'll get the feeling of the students’ expectations, needs, and what they enjoy.

 My style of teaching is very interactive and for anyone to learn.
-I have a 6 year old student who learn her first song, "London Bridge" on her first day.
+I had a 6 year old student who learn her first song, "London Bridge" on her first day.
 One adult student, who supposedly could never be on tempo, finally achieved this from tempo #50 to tempo #150 in 3 lessons.
 Other students who can play 'well' now improve their flexibility playing Major Scales with two hands with up-beat rhythms.
 Others can now fully understand the theory and rules of Major Scales, Minor Scales, Major and Minor Chords, Diminished and Augmented Chords, and fill out the exercise charts without hesitation.
+Surprisingly, another student now performs comfortably in front of their friends and family just for fun!!
 These are just few examples of techniques, lessons, skills, theories that students succeed through my passionate teaching.
 I love what I'm doing!!

 *** Travel Equipment ***

-I can provide a Yamaha PF80 keyboard with built-in speakers and full-weighted 88 keys, a keyboard stand, a bench, and a music stand.
+I can provide a professional KORG keyboard with a studio size speaker, a keyboard stand, and a bench.

 I would expect the students to provided enough space for a minimum of 3 people with nice 'work-traffic'.